 Here is some further reading on topics referenced in this update:

-- “Videoconferencing Alternatives: How Low Bandwith Teaching Will Save Us All,” The IDDblog at the Center for Teaching and Learning at DePaul University.
+- “Videoconferencing Alternatives: How Low Bandwidth Teaching Will Save Us All,” The IDDblog at the Center for Teaching and Learning at DePaul University.

 - “What Past Education Emergencies Tell Us About Our Future,” Edutopia